subnova/vault-sidekick/README.md

 ## Output Formatting

-The following output formats are supported: json, yaml, ini, txt, cert, csv, bundle, env
+The following output formats are supported: json, yaml, ini, txt, cert, csv, bundle, env, tpl

 Using the following at the demo secrets